AI Infrastructure

 Q4_K_M38GB42GB11 tok/s95.2%

 Q5_K_M is worth the extra RAM if you’re doing financial modeling or technical due diligence where numerical accuracy matters.
-Q8_0 is overkill for most deployments, but I’ve seen it make a noticeable difference in legal document analysis where subtle phrasing distinctions affect interpretation.
+Q8_0 is overkill for most deployments, but I’ve seen it make a noticeable difference in legal document analysis where subtle phrasing distinctions affect interpretation of clauses.
+The extra 4GB of RAM for Q5_K_M versus Q4_K_M is the single easiest upgrade to justify if your workload is finance or legal.

 OpenClaw talks to any OpenAI-compatible API endpoint.
-Since Ollama exposes exactly that interface on localhost:11434, the configuration is minimal.
+Since Ollama exposes exactly that interface on localhost:11434, the configuration is minimal — no adapter layer, no custom integration, just pointing OpenClaw at the local Ollama endpoint instead of a cloud API.

 # docker-compose.override.yml — OpenClaw local model config